kwchen91/Acetabular-fracture-classifications/README.md

 # Acetabular Fracture Classification (Toy Baseline)

 I built this as a **toy baseline** using synthetic data and a very simple rule-based pipeline.
-It’s not a clinical tool — just a small project for learning and reproducibility.
+It’s not a clinical tool, just a small project for learning and reproducibility.

 ## Quickstart